ydaniv/uijet/docs-src/guides/widgets.md

 });
 ```

-Here the `KickAssList` is injected as a dependency to our `kewl_list` view.
+Here the `KickAssList` is injected as a dependency to our `kewl_list` component.

-### Starting a view instance:
+### Starting a component instance:

-Under the hood uijet creates an instance of the component created from your view declaration.
+Under the hood uijet creates an instance of the component created from your component declaration.
 That declaration holds a Widget definition and the sum of all of its dependencies injected to it -
 other Widgets, Mixins, Adapters.